Update on Death Investigation

 Most Popular Stories

+Man in coma with broken jaw, partially torn off ear after fight in Hartselle; suspect charged

+Huntsville Police release new details about woman found dead in department van

-Lauderdale Co.
-Sheriff’s Office: Man charged after throwing paint on Confederate monument
+Morgan Co.
+Sheriff’s Office: Man charged after using baseball bat in domestic violence assault

 Huntsville police to release video of woman entering van before death